donsez/bd/jdbc-postgresql/README.md

 Integer columnCount = metaData.getColumnCount();
 String tableName = getTableName(columnNumber); //
-String columnName = getColumnName(columnNumber); //  to get the name of  the column String columnLabel = getColumnLabel(int columnNumber); //  to get the name of  the column String tableName = getColumnLabel(int columnNumber); //  to access the label of the column, which is specified after AS in the SQL query
+String columnName = getColumnName(columnNumber); //  to get the name of  the column String columnLabel = getColumnLabel(int columnNumber); //  to access the label of the column, which is specified after AS in the SQL query

 ...